PewhProgrammer/homework/bosh/README.md

 ### Step 4

-After uploading the release, we are going for the deployment.
+After uploading the release and the respective stemcell, we are going for the deployment.

 ```console
 user@workspace:~$ bosh -e vbox -d nginx deploy ./nginx.yml